ency-l/Fiji-Scripts/README.md

 Self explanatory.
 Save everything that's open to a specified folder with the current window titles, then close all open images.
 (Good for selecting ROIs in QuPath, then sending them all to IJ and running this to save them.)

+-**FolderSplitandSave**

+Splits all multichannel tiffs in a folder and save them to another folder.
+Technically redundant with the split&scalebar tool but there are cases where it's easier to just use this one.

 - **generalPurposeAllOpenFiles_template**